 A self-retracting lifeline is designed to limit the shock load to the body of a worker by limiting the distance of a fall.
 This makes them attractive pieces of equipment to use as a lifeline while working at heights, but not all fall hazards are the same.
 When working near a leading edge, a standard portable SRL is not an adequate choice.
 The components of most SRLs are not tested to stand up to the sharp edges that could be encountered when you tie-off at foot level.
 At Malta Dynamics, we have developed a range of leading edge fall protection systems to allow the worker to enjoy all the perks of using a self-retracting lifeline.

 The Leading Edge 30’ SRL with snap hook features a 360° swivel top connection point that allows the durable thermoplastic housing to rotate as you move and boasts a sturdy galvanized steel cable with built-in strike test grip.
 The SRL extends as the user moves away from the anchor point and retracts as the user moves back toward the anchorage point.
-The Malta Dynamics Leading Edge Self-Retracting Lifeline with Snap Hook is tested to meet the strict standards of ANSI Z359.14-2014, ANSI A10.32-12 and OSHA 1926 Subpart M and OSHA 1910.
+The ANSI Class 2 rating features a versatile design, allowing for use above and below the back D-Ring.
+The Malta Dynamics Leading Edge Self-Retracting Lifeline with Snap Hook is tested to meet the strict standards of ANSI Z359.14-2021 Class 2, ANSI A10.32-12, OSHA 1926 Subpart M and OSHA 1910.

 How to Inspect Your Self Retracting Lifeline Correctly